replikation/poreCov/README.md

 * Collection of some helpful infos

 ## Singularity
-* Singularity needs additional option flags to run like `--userns` [Solution on how to pass singularity commands to poreCov](https://github.com/replikation/poreCov/issues/101#issuecomment-825807042)
+* Singularity needs additional option flags to run like `--userns` [Solution on how to pass Singularity commands to poreCov](https://github.com/replikation/poreCov/issues/101#issuecomment-825807042)